kamilwrobel43/NLP-hotel-reviews-classification-adalora/README.md

 - bert-large-uncased
 - roberta-large

+## Dataset
+This dataset is labeled with number of stars given with NLP opinion.
+You can access in here [Trip Advisor Hotel Reviews](https://www.kaggle.com/datasets/andrewmvd/trip-advisor-hotel-reviews)

 I wanted to compare Bert and Roberta performance on NLP multiclassification task (I was also testing the regression approach - to predict float number between 1 and 5 but results were much worse, so this is the space for improvement in the future)